samuel-pratt/samuel-pratt/README.md

 ## Hello 👋

-I'm a Software Developer currently working at [Ensemble](https://ensemble.com), living in Victoria, BC.
+I'm a Software Developer from Victoria, BC.
 I like building apps and websites that have localized applications for Vancouver Island and UVic.

-- 🔭 I’m currently working on neoforms, a minimalist form submission service built using NodeJS and Express.
+- 🔭 I’m currently working on updating my BC Ferries API
 - 🌱 I’m currently learning how to code in Go
 - 📫 How to reach me:
     - sjpratt19@gmail.com